 The façade of il Gesù reflects the initial austere Jesuit approach to art, whereas the rich decoration of the interior shows how this approach evolved in the second half of the XVIIth century and how the building became the Church of the Rich.
-In 1695-1699 Andrea Pozzo, a Jesuit Brother who had just painted the ceiling of S. Ignazio, designed an altar dedicated to St. Ignatius by using the most precious stones, including lapis lazuli; the saint was portrayed in a gigantic silver statue which was melted down in 1798 to pay war compensation to France.
+In 1695-1699 Andrea Pozzo, a Jesuit Brother who had just painted the ceiling of S. Ignazio, designed an altar dedicated to St. Ignatius by using the most precious stones, including lapis lazuli; the saint was portrayed in a gigantic solid silver statue which was melted down in 1798 to pay war compensation to France.

 (left/centre) Detail of the Altar of St. Ignatius; (right) detail of the Altar of St. Francis Xavier